What is Health Information Exchange (HIE) and how can blockchain transform it?

-For permissionless blockchain, monetary incentives just as cryptocurrency uprises individuals to deliver their computing power to the network.
+For permissionless blockchain, monetary incentives like cryptocurrency uprises individuals for delivering their computational power.

 Besides these technical considerations, organizations should support adopting the technology in a shared network.
 Most organizations are at the forefront of testing the technology to verify, monitor medical claims and records internally.
 These overall tech-needs are possible by implementing blockchain as the increase in users’ number will enhance the shared network’s efficiency.

 3. Balancing transaction volume and available computing power